Consensys/scribble-exercise-2/README.md

 # We'll need the mythx-cli client:
 pip3 install mythx-cli

-# Make sure to use node 10-12
+# Make sure to use node 12-14
 npm install scribble --global
 npm install truffle --global
-npm install ganache-cli --global
 ```
+Also you will need a **developer MythX account** and the associated API key.

 ### Setting up the target